kr1/metronome/README.md

   - acoustic, visual or audio-visual mode
   - control the metronome with the keyboard

-NB: _METRONOME_ uses the web audio API for the audio generation. audio will not work on browsers that do not implement the web audio api.
-We recommend the Chrome Browser.
+NB: _METRONOME_ uses the Web Audio API for audio generation.
+Audio will not work on browsers that do not implement the Web Audio API.

 ## SCREENSHOTS